 It is interesting to note that these were no ordinary beasts.
 In the Tale of Two Swineherds, Friuch and Rucht are minding livestock belonging to the Gods Ochall and Bodb, when they begin to quarrel.
 A fight breaks out, in which they assume many animal forms in order to gain mastery of each other, finally becoming two worms.
 These are promptly swallowed by two cows grazing nearby, which then give birth to the two bulls Finnbhennach and Donn Cúailnge.

 Similarly, in the popular Irish legend of The Children of Lir, Aoife transforms Lir’s children into swans as she is jealous because he loves them more than he loves her.
-They are doomed to spend 900 years as swans, during which time St Patrick converted Ireland to Christianity.
+They are doomed to spend nine hundred years as swans, during which time St Patrick converted Ireland to Christianity.
 A monk was able to baptise them and turn them back into humans, but unfortunately, they were so old, they died.
-Another version, possibly pre-Christian, claims that the marriage of Lairgren and Deoch broke the curse.
+Another version, possibly pre-Christian, claims that the marriage of Lairgren and Deoch in some way broke the curse.